rankynbass/XIVLauncher-SCT/README.md

 # XIVLauncher-SCT
-## XIVLauncher.Core built into a Steam Compatibility Tool
+**XIVLauncher.Core built into a Steam Compatibility Tool**

-Clone the repo, then build the tool with ./build.sh.
-This will put a tar.gz file in the `out/` directory.
-Unzip that to `~/.local/share/Steam/compatibilitytools.d/`.
-Then restart Steam.
+## Installation
+Download the latest release, and unpack to `~/.local/share/Steam/compatibilitytools.d` or `~/.var/app/com.valvesoftware.Steam/.local/share/compatibilitytools.d` (flatpak Steam).

+For new FFXIV installs: after installing FFXIV, you need to run it once with default options.
+You do not need to log in with the SquareEnix launcher, just run it once.
+This will ensure at least one proton version is installed, and also install some files that Steam needs in order think FFXIV is actually installed properly.

 Open Steam, and right-click on Final Fantasy XIV.
 Properties > Compatibility > Force the use of a specific Steam Play compatibility tool and select XIVLauncher.Core from the dropdown menu.

+## Configuration
 There are a few differences between this build and the standard XIVLauncher.Core flatpak.

 - The GamePath will *by default* be set by Steam.
 So wherever steam wants to install (or has installed) FFXIV will automatically be used.
 You can override this to point to an existing install.
 The GameConfigPath, will have a default path of `$XDG_DATA_HOME/xivlauncher-sct/ffxivConfig` which can also be overridden. ($XDG_DATA_HOME is usually `~/.local/share`, or `~/.var/app/com.valvesoftware.Steam/.local/share` for flatpak Steam)